rebcabin/tangledown/README.md

 Remember the _use-mention_ dichotomy from Philosophy class?
 No problem if you don't.

-When we're _talking about_ `noweb` and `tangle` tags, but don't want to process them, we indent the tags and use indented code blocks, not triple-backticked.
+When we're _talking about_ `noweb` and `tangle` tags, but don't want to process them, we indent the tags and the code blocks.
 Tangledown won't process indented `noweb` and `tangle` tags because the regexes in noweb `left_justified_regexes` won't match them.

 We can also talk about triple-backticked blocks by indenting them.
 Tangledown won't mess with indented triple-backticked blocks, because the regex needs them left-justified.
 Markdown also wont get confused, so we can quote whole markdown files by indenting them.
 Yes, your Literate Markdown can _also_, recursively, tangle out more Markdown files.
 How cool is that?
 Will the recursive jokes never end?

 [TangleUp](#tangleup) has a heuristic for placing language and id information on triple-backtick fence openers.
 Our function will retrieve those if present.

-We also see, below, why the code tracks line numbers.
-We might do this in some super-bitchin', sophomoric list comprehension, but this is more obvious-at-a-glance.
+We see, below, why the code tracks line numbers.
+We might do all this in some super-bitchin', sophomoric list comprehension, but this is more obvious-at-a-glance.
 That's a good thing.

 #### FIRST NON-BLANK LINE IS TRIPLE BACKTICK